 Shall release the fulsome rain!

-At the 1893 World’s Fair, John Alexander Dowie performed a faith healing on Buffalo Bill Cody’s niece, Sadie Cody.
+At the 1893 World’s Fair, Dowie performed a faith healing on Buffalo Bill Cody’s niece, Sadie Cody.
 We encountered one of Buffalo Bill’s other nieces, merged her Mabel Cody Flying Circus merged with Doug Davis’s Flying Circus to form Baby Ruth Flying Circus (“Death from Above by Chocolate”).

-At various points Dowie tried to convert nearly every other fringe religious group in the Great Lakes Area, including Dr. Teed’s Koreshan Unity (Series 4’s “We Live Inside”) and “Prince” Michael Keyfor Mills’ New and Latter House of Israel (Series 5’s “Exceeding Great”).
+At various points Dowie tried to convert nearly every other fringe religious group in the Great Lakes Area, including Dr. Teed’s Koreshan Unity (“We Live Inside”) and “Prince” Michael Keyfor Mills’ New and Latter House of Israel (“Exceeding Great”).

 Wilbur G. Voliva and flat-Eartherism were featured heavily in Martin Gardner’s Fads and Fallacies in the Name of Science.
-This puts him in the company of such illustrious individuals as hollow earth enthusiast Dr. Cyrus Reed Teed (Series 4’s “We Live Inside”), electron-denier Bayard Pftundtner Peakes (Series 5’s “I’m the Naughty Boy”), and color healing quack Dr. Dinshah P. Ghadiali (Series 5’s “Normalating”).
+This puts him in the company of such illustrious individuals as hollow earth enthusiast Dr. Cyrus Reed Teed (“We Live Inside”), electron-denier Bayard Pftundtner Peakes (“I’m the Naughty Boy”), and color healing quack Dr. Dinshah P. Ghadiali (“Normalating”).

-Ambrose Bierce makes a brief appearance in this story.
-He also makes a brief appearance in Series 9’s “Lost Legacy” where he may have spent his final years in Mexico as part of a secret agent double act with “archaeologist” and scam artist Frederick Albert Mitchell Hedges.
+Ambrose Bierce may have spent his final years in Mexico as part of a secret agent double act with “archaeologist” and scam artist Frederick Albert Mitchell Hedges (“Lost Legacy”).

-In addition to challenging John Alexander Dowie to a “prayer duel,” Mirza Ghulam Ahmad was also famous for pushing a theory that Christ had survived the Crucifixion and relocated to Srinagar in Kashmir.
-We covered that claim, and other claims about Christs’s supposed Indian sojurns in Series 10’s “The Best Exotic Marigold Gospel”).
+In addition to challenging John Alexander Dowie to a “prayer duel,” Mirza Ghulam Ahmad was also famous for pushing a theory that Christ had survived the Crucifixion and relocated to Srinagar in Kashmir (“The Best Exotic Marigold Gospel”).
 These ideas were later appropriated by the the United Nuwaubian Nation of Moors (“Space is the Place”).

 - Broekel, Ray.
 The Chocolate Chronicles.
 Lombard, IL: Wallace-Homestead Book Company, 1985.